Andrew Surman: International career

 Although qualified to play for South Africa, he was selected for the England under-21 national team for the European Championship qualifiers away to Montenegro on 7 September and Bulgaria on 11 September.
 In the match against Montenegro, he came on as a second-half substitute and scored the final goal in a 3–0 victory, tapping the ball home in stoppage time from a knock-down by former Saints' trainee Dexter Blackstock.

 In September 2012, Surman said that he had been "approached" to see if he was interested to play for South Africa.
 Though he declined, he said it was a "great honour to be approached".
 He went on to say that he has put any international ambitions "on the back burner" as he needs to concentrate fully on club matters and his family.
 He explained that "it would be a lot, especially with the African Nations Cup, to be travelling around the world".

 In July 2017, he told the Daily Echo: "I have never ruled out playing for South Africa but my priority has always been my club football.
 The past two or three years have been hugely important for me.
 If I had gone to play international football things might not have worked out the same way.
 I was really honoured to be called up and it certainly was not something I turned up my nose at.
 I really, seriously, considered it.
 But I have a young family and international football is a big commitment."

+Coaching career

+In January 2023, Surman returned to Bournemouth as the under-18s assistant coach.
+On 5 February 2024, he joined Southampton as the under-18s assistant coach as part of several academy changes at the club.
+On 30 June 2025, Surman was promoted to head coach of the under-18s.